 How to submit VAT returns online?

-Once your VAT return shows up in Bokio you can select a period to submit and record.
+Once your VAT list is updated in Bokio you can select a period to submit and record.
 You can only submit a VAT return once the period has ended.
 For the current and upcoming periods you can only view the VAT returns.

 Step 1 - Review and submit VAT return